 - offers you the chance to examine and put right weaknesses in your service early on, reducing future similar complaints

-- reduces follow up correspondence requirements under FSA complaints rules
+- reduces follow up correspondence requirements under FCA complaints rules

-- no need to report complaints resolved within one business day to the FSA – reduced administration
+- no need to report complaints resolved within one business day to the FCA – reduced administration

 ‘Putting things right’ could be simple as:

 - carrying out a simple fact check into what happened

 - verbal acknowledgment of poor service and an apology (and, if relevant, what action you’re taking)

 - verbal feedback offering clarification if you think the client may have misunderstood